fische57/MLOps-Nanodegree-Capstone/README.md

 The data comes from this kaggle source: https://www.kaggle.com/datasets/pyuxbhatt/maternal-health-risk

-It includes the Age, Systolic Blood Pressure, Diastolic Blood Pressure, Blood Sugar, Body Temperature, Heart Rate, and associated maternal health risk of 1014 unidentified patients.
+It includes the Age, Systolic Blood Pressure, Diastolic Blood Pressure, Blood Sugar, Body Temperature, Heart Rate, and associated Maternal Health Risk of 1014 unidentified patients.

 From this link, I downloaded the csv.
-In MS Excel, I modified the outcome column so that instead of classifing between Low Risk, Medium Risk, and High Risk, there is just one binary column called HighRisk.
+In MS Excel, I modified the outcome column so that instead of classifying between Low Risk, Medium Risk, and High Risk, there is just one binary column called HighRisk.
 I am only interested in predicting high risk pregnancies.

-### Task

-To predict when a patient is at high risk based on their Age, Systolic Blood Pressure, Diastolic Blood Pressure, Blood Sugar, Body Temperature, and Heart Rate, I will create two models: one using Automated ML (AutoML) and one customized model whose hyperparameters are tuned using HyperDrive.
-I will then compare the performance of both the models and deploy the best performing model.

 ### Access